dyomed93/Scraping-Analysis-FbRef/README.md

 # Extraction and Analysis of FBRef Data Player

 This repository provides tools to extract data from FBRef for all teams and players and to compare the best players in a specific league with the best players in Europe based on various dataset variables.
+You can find the dataset inside this Kaggle repository: https://www.kaggle.com/datasets/marcodiomedi/teams-and-players-stats-from-fbref/data

 ## Contents